CrowdStrike/travel-laptop/README.md

 - A GRUB2 configuration file is embedded into a GRUB2 `memdisk` on the SPI Flash itself.
 It serves as the root of the chain of trust and loads the signing key from the GRUB2 `memdisk`, transitions the GRUB2 `root` to the boot device / partition and hands over to a *signed* GRUB2 configuration there.
 - The GRUB2 configuration on the boot device/partition loads the Linux kernel and initrd or whatever other payload you want to load.
 It will provide the [dm-verity](https://lwn.net/Articles/459420/) root hash to the initrd, which in turn assigns it to the `dm-verity` device.
 Because this configuration is signed, the `dm-verity` root hash is signed and transitively the root filesystem is authenticated.
 - Because a `dm-verity` root filesystem must be read-only and is not supported by most distributions' generic initrd generation scripts, a special set of scripts to support a `tmpfs` backed [overlayfs](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt) mounted from the initrd and intializing the `dm-verity` device with the right root hash is required.
 This set of scripts will hook into the `mkinitcpio` script on ArchLinux, it must be adapted for other distributions to generate an initrd compatible with this setup.
+- When built with a measuring coreboot, you can deploy TPM remote attestation as a OpenSSH enforced public key command to deny logging in from an untrusted device.
+Two simple programs that implement remote attestation and verification againts a trusted set of PCR values can be found in [`tpm-attest/`](tpm-attest/).

 ### GRUB2 Configuration in SPI Flash ###